craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 My greatest failure.

-My biggest secret.
+My grave-bound secret.

-In my pockets I keep
+In my pockets I keep Mary's gift to me - the painting she titled "Home" - my equipment

+Around others, I keep my head down.
+I'd rather not interact with people unless I have to, unless they're interesting to me for some reason.
+And even then, I am afraid I may reveal too much about myself, and they will use this to hurt me.